Scholarships

 Meet Requirements – all requirements listed above must be met in order to begin the application process.

-1. Submit TOEFL results – the applicant must take the TOEFL test and have the results sent directly to Le Flambeau Foundation Inc. (target score is 75 +) (post January 2011) ORIGINAL results are to be sent from the TOEFL office directly to the Le Flambeau Foundation Inc.
+1. Submit TOEFL results – the applicant must take the TOEFL test and have the results sent directly to Le Flambeau Foundation Inc. (target score is 75 +).
+ORIGINAL results are to be sent from the TOEFL office directly to Le Flambeau Foundation Inc.

 2. Interview – the applicant will need to interview with one of the designated Le Flambeau Foundation representatives in Haiti.
 The Le Flambeau Foundation must have received the TOEFL test results (target score is 75 +) before an interview can be scheduled.
 To schedule an interview the applicant should send an e-mail to info@leflambeau-foundation.org requesting the interview.
 Applicant should make sure that TOEFL test results have been received by the Le Flambeau Foundation and that all requirements listed above have been met, prior to requesting an interview.
 Applicant must have proof of active participation in THE SPARK of Le Flambeau program.